Introduction: Two Daft Punk Helmets in One Month

 I won't go into depth on this step as all the info is in those two websites, and this Instructable is long enough already!

 The visor required a curved LED marquee instead of straight, so I broke each 8x8 unit apart and wired them together.
 The circuit boards they are mounted to are made to be easily cut apart.
 The newly separated matrices were then mounted to a custom 3D printed frame that can be epoxied into the visor.
-If you get this far and are interested in the frames, send me a message and I'll send you the stl files for 3D printing.
+The LED Matrix mounts can be found here with the other modified parts.

 To house the Trinket & Bluetooth module, I created a 3D printed 'puck' that goes into the earpieces.